Habeebamoo/GoMail/README.md

 GoMail is a free and convienent CLI tool for sending emails

 ## Why
-GoMail saves you the time of sending emails repetitive with your desktop app, instead you can compose an email to any amount of recipient in seconds
+GoMail saves you the time of sending emails repetitively with your desktop app, instead you can compose an email to any amount of recipient in seconds

 # Proceedure
 1. Enable 2FA authentication on your Google account